 - Visual signage will be posted throughout our campuses regarding hygiene, social distancing, PPE, and more

-- A new symptom checker application will be available for all to use
+- The symptom checker application will be available for all to use

 - Access will be restricted to common areas and “third spaces,” including retail food locations

 - Buildings will be frequently disinfected, including the cleaning of classrooms by users after each use

 - All individuals must maintain at least six feet of distancing from others